matiasbaldanza/matiasbaldanza.github.io/index.markdown

 I used to work as a translator, and I'm fully bilingual (English and Spanish.)

-If you arrived here, you were probably provided with link to a custom resume.
+If you arrived here, you were probably provided with link to a custom resume. _(You should probably use the link provided ;-).)_